 Organisation & Governance

-The Statutes, established on the 10th July 2008, in Namur, Belgium, were adopted by the CETAF General Meeting.
+The Statutes, established on the 10th July 2008, in Namur, Belgium, were adopted by the CETAF Governing Board.

 The Bylaws are based on CETAF's Statutes, and constitute our Consortium's standing orders.
 They are the internal rules and guidelines that provide further guidance for the operation and management of the Consortium.
 The first version of the Bylaws dates back to April 2013.
-The latest version was amended and approved by the General Assembly in April 2015 during the General Meeting 37 held at the Botanic Garden of Meise in Belgium.
+The latest version was amended and approved by the Governing Board in April 2018 during the CETAF43 Governing Board held at the Natural History Museum, London.

 The General Assembly meets twice per year to conduct its affairs and further CETAF's aims and objectives.
 It entrusts its administrative activities to the Executive Committee and the daily running of the consortium to the General Secretariat.